quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ```

 !!!
 Note
   It may take a few minutes for the guestbook service to launch and the load balancer to become available.
-During that time you may get HTTP 503 errors when making HTTP requests against the load balancer URL.
+During that time, you may get HTTP 503 errors when making HTTP requests against the load balancer URL.

 Terraform will set up the entire environment for you and then output a link to the application's load balancer.